imdanell/Password-Week3/README.md

 # Password Magic!

 ## Description
 Having trouble making unique passwords?
-This secure password generator powered by Javascript is here to save the day!
+This secure password generator powered by HTML, CSS and Javascript is here to save the day!

 ## Link to view